rbirkby/Ilmer.org/history/lockington.md

 #### Census Transcripts

-[Census records](/assets/pdfs/lockington-all-years.pdf), transcribed by Deborah Dobbs
+[Census records](/assets/pdfs/lockington-all-years.pdf), transcribed by Deborah Dobbs.

+Note: The original 1861 census records Mary Allen being 99 years old, but based on prior census transcripts this is incorrect and Mary would have been 90 years old.

 <table>
   <thead>